TheMitchWorksPro/DataTech_Playground/Python_Misc/README.md

 ### About Python_Misc

-This folder is evolving as a kind of subproject within "DataTech_Playground".
-Code here has the potential to be useful either as coding samples of more advanced concepts than found in "Python_Basic", or actual code and reusable code that can be a starting point for real pythonic solutions.
+This folder is evolving as a kind of subproject within "[DataTech_Playground](https://github.com/TheMitchWorksPro/DataTech_Playground/)".
+Code here has the potential to be useful either as coding samples of more advanced concepts than found in "[PY_Basics](../PY_Basics/)", or actual code and reusable code that can be a starting point for real pythonic solutions.

 ### Points of Interest
 Points of interest and/or just some explanations of what is in here: